EXCLUSIVE-Thailand's KBank in talks to buy Vietnam lender in up to $1 bln deal - sources

 ($1 = 35.1200 baht)

-(Reporting by Phuong Nguyen in Hanoi and Yantoultra Ngui in Singapore; Editing by Kane Wu and Devika Syamnath)
+(Reporting by Phuong Nguyen in Hanoi and Yantoultra Ngui in Singapore; Editing by Kane Wu, Devika Syamnath and Christopher Cushing)

 ((Yantoultra.Ngui@thomsonreuters.com;))